PileUp Puzzle

 Inc., 2006.

-If you want to try to solve it yourself, you can enter letters A through F in the solution column and the current counts of "Inorder" and "Reversed" matches will show up in the "User Guesses" box.
+If you want to try to solve it yourself, you can enter letters A through F in the solution column and the current counts of "Inorder" and "Reversed" matches against each of the other stacks will show up in the "User Guesses" box.
+When your stack's counts of Inorder and Reversed pairs matches the numbers comparing each stack to the solution, you've solved it!

 The "Solve" button will solve the puzzle by searching through all 720 possible ways to arrange the 6 blocks in a stack (6 choices for the first block, 5 choices for the second, etc. 6x5x4x3x2x1=720).